-Coaching is a well-proven way for people to overcome blocks and reach their full potential.
+Coaching is a proven way for people to overcome blocks and reach their full potential.

 But no two people are the same.
 It’s only natural, then, that we respond to different kinds of guidance and transformation, depending on the path we’re on and what we’re trying to achieve.
 As a life coach, your job is to facilitate that change in the style that best serves your client.

-In this article, we’ll explore five different, common coaching styles, as well as how you can create your own mix of styles, and the difference it will make to your coaching practice.
+In this article, we’ll explore five common coaching styles, how you can create your own mix of styles, and the difference it will make to your coaching practice.
 Note that these coaching styles are different from coaching models.
 The latter follow a specific structure or framework.

-Are You Using All 5 Of These Coaching Styles In Your Practice?
+Are You Using These 5 Coaching Styles In Your Practice?

 Some styles might come more naturally to you; others might not fit your practice.
 Either way, knowing the difference between these coaching styles will give you perspective and help you design your own unique coaching techniques.